 Have a question about something on this page?
 Ask us email@example.com

 Leadership Transition Resources

 The following resources have been compiled to make the process of leadership transitions easier for you and your team.
 Use these resources as a starting point to prepare for a smooth transition for your organization as a whole.
-This documents and resources are created and maintained by the College of Engineering’s Office of Student Life, for questions or concerns regarding these specific materials, please contact Mariah Fiumara, Student Affairs Assistant Director, at firstname.lastname@example.org.
+These documents and resources are created and maintained by the College of Engineering’s Office of Student Life.
+For questions or concerns regarding these specific materials, please contact Mariah Fiumara, Student Affairs Assistant Director, at firstname.lastname@example.org.

 Socially Engaged Design (SED) Teams